-The cooling tower or closed circuit cooling tower required depends on the load, ambient wet-bulb temperature, and leaving water temperature (Figure 1).
+The size of the evaporative cooling equipment required depends on the load, ambient wet-bulb temperature, and leaving water temperature (Figure 1).
 For low leaving water temperatures, the unit size may be larger for winter duty than summer duty, even though the load is reduced during the winter.
 Operating more cooling tower capacity during winter may be justified to achieve the required chilled water temperature for the longest period of time.
-Because each ton of cooling tower capacity with energy consumption of about 0.2 kW/ton replaces a ton of chiller capacity with energy consumption of about 0.6 to 0.8 kW/ton, it makes sense to install and operate at the greatest practical free cooling capacity.
+Because each ton of cooling tower capacity with energy consumption of about 0.2 kW/ton replaces a ton of chiller capacity with energy consumption of about 0.6kW/ton, it makes sense to install and operate at the greatest practical free cooling capacity.